-If Hygo is unable to construct, commission and operate all of its facilities, or, when and if constructed, they do not accomplish their goals, or if Hygo experiences delays or cost overruns in construction, assuming the Hygo Merger has been consummated, our business, operating results, cash flows and liquidity could be materially and adversely affected.
+If Hygo is unable to construct, commission and operate all of its facilities, or, when and if constructed, they do not accomplish their goals, or if Hygo experiences delays or cost overruns in construction, our business, operating results, cash flows and liquidity could be materially and adversely affected.
 Expenses related to Hygo's pursuit of contracts and regulatory approvals related to Hygo's facilities still under development may be significant and will be incurred by Hygo regardless of whether these assets are ultimately constructed and operational.